erikkamph/minesweeper-curses/README.md

 - [x] (Maybe) Accumulate score based on number in the current tile revealed.
 - [x] Have a timer while the game is running
 - [x] When loosing reveal all bombs in the game.
+- [x] Implement a way to see if the user has won
+- [x] Fix better coloring of the program

 ## Examples
 ![Before entering a size for the board](example.png)